 Interior design is experiencing rising demand, so you’re likely to benefit from a steady stream of revenue.
 It also has low overheads to begin with, especially if you’re working on your own.

 This means you can take home more of what you earn.

 What’s an interior design business owner’s salary?

-The average salary for interior designers is anywhere between £23,000 and £45,000 a year, but the best agencies often earn far more than this.
-Find a niche, develop a strong portfolio and take lessons from the most successful companies.
-You’ll be able to build on their successes and make the step into self-employment that bit easier.
+The average salary for interior designers is anywhere between £23,000 and £45,000 a year.
+However, the best agencies often earn far more than this.
+If you find a niche, develop a strong portfolio, and deliver quality work, you’ll earn plenty.